ygitore/harry_potter/README.md

     ```
 1. Once all pottery objects have been converted to HTML representation strings, update the inner HTML of the `<article>` element with that string.

-### Running the Program

-In `main.js` invoke the pottery list component function to display your HTML in the browser.
+#### Checking Your Work

+In the `main.js` module, invoke the `PotteryList` component function.
+Make sure your web server is running, and then visit http://localhost:8080 and you should see your uncracked pottery displayed.
+It should look similiar to this.

 ![example output](./pottery.png)

+Then look at your terminal window that is running the tests and make sure that the following tests pass.

+* `Pottery is rendered to DOM`

 ## Final Results